China's Xi to meet Putin next week in first visit to Russia since invasion of Ukraine - Local News 8

 China’s Xi to meet Putin next week in first visit to Russia since invasion of Ukraine

-During the visit, Xi and Putin will discuss “strategic cooperation” between the two countries, according to the Kremlin.
+China’s Foreign Ministry said the visit will take place from Monday to Wednesday at the invitation of Putin and confirmed that the war in Ukraine would be a core part of the talks.

+“China’s proposition boils down to one sentence, which is to urge peace and promote talks,” foreign ministry spokesman Wang Wenbin said.

-“During the talks, topical issues of further development of comprehensive partnership relations and strategic cooperation between Russia and China will be discussed,” the Kremlin said in a statement Friday.
+The Kremlin said the two leaders will discuss “topical issues of further development of comprehensive partnership relations and strategic cooperation between Russia and China.”

 “An exchange of views is also planned in the context of deepening Russian-Chinese cooperation in the international arena,” the Kremlin added.
 “A number of important bilateral documents will be signed.”

-The visit comes as China tries to present itself as a neutral peace broker on Ukraine, but the effort has been met with skepticism in Western capitals due to Beijing’s growing partnership with Moscow.
+The visit comes as China tries to present itself as a neutral peace broker on Ukraine, including the recent release of a position paper calling for a political settlement on the crisis.

+On Thursday, China’s new Foreign Minister Qin Gang spoke to his Ukrainian counterpart Dmytro Kuleba on the phone to call for peace talks.
+The two discussed “the significance of the principle of territorial integrity,” Kuleba said on Twitter.

+But the mediator claim has been met with skepticism by Western leaders, who point to China’s refusal to acknowledge the nature of the conflict and growing ties with Russia.

 Xi and Putin declared a “no-limits” friendship in February last year, when the Russian leader visited Beijing for the opening ceremony of the Winter Olympics.

-Since then, China has refused to condemn Russia’s invasion — or referred to it as such, instead blaming the advance of NATO for provoking the conflict and repeating the Kremlin’s stance.
+And under Xi, China has refused to condemn Russia’s invasion — or even refer to it as such, instead blaming NATO for provoking the conflict while amplifying Kremlin’s misinformation.

-It has also provided diplomatic support for Moscow, while strengthening economic and military ties to its northern neighbor.
+It has also provided diplomatic support for Moscow, as well as strengthening economic and military ties by boosting trade and holding frequent joint military exercises.

 In recent weeks western officials have begun publicly raising concerns that China may be considering providing Russia with lethal military assistance, an accusation denied by Beijing.